top of page

 Ferns

-Ferns are a great choice for shaded balconies as they require very little sunlight.
+Ferns are an excellent choice for shaded balconies as they require very little sunlight.
 They also help purify the air and add a lush, green touch to your space.

 Vegetables